pymupdf/PyMuPDF-Optional-Material/docs/irect.rst

    .. method:: norm()

-      .. versionadded:: 1.16.0 Return the Euclidean norm of the rectangle as a vector.
+      .. versionadded:: 1.16.0 Return the Euclidean norm of the rectangle treated as a vector of four numbers.

    .. method:: normalize()